SRIVARU Launches PRANA 2.0 Electric Motorcycle In Chennai, India

-(MENAFN- GlobeNewsWire - Nasdaq) Aims to increase production capacity to nearly 10,000 units per month by end of 2024

-Plans to set up pan India sales Network across key areas of India
+Aims to increase production capacity to nearly 10,000 units per month by end of 2024, Plans to set up pan India sales Network across key areas of India.

 Recently, there has been a remarkable surge in the interest of young individuals towards acquiring electric motorcycles in India.
 SRIVARU has relentlessly assessed the Indian market and attentively engaged with the youth of India to introduce an exceptional and unparalleled electric motorcycle, PRANA 2.0.